g-rov/lausm/README.md

 The pipeline is split in four parts.

 * run_standardization: standardizes meshes from a raw mesh.
 Depends on [VMTK], [VTK] and [MeshLab]
 * run_currents: registers mesh to an atlas using currents registration.
-Depends on [VTK], [MATLAB] and ./currents_build
+Depends on [VTK], [MATLAB] and currents_build
 * run_sum: computes standardized unfold map.
 Depends on [VMTK] and [VTK]
 * run_quantification: computes regional quantification (extent or mean value).
 Depends on [VMTK] and [VTK]